salesforce/formula-engine/README.md

   javascript generated for mobile/offline use, you'll need to override that here.
 * Create a `FormulaContext` that represents your data providers.
 Make sure your root context implements `getProperty`, `setProperty`, `getFormulaReturnType`, `isFunctionSupported` as they will be called in all circumstances.
-  Extending `BaseCompositeFormulaContext` is probably easisest for your Root/Default formula context.
+  Extending `BaseCompositeFormulaContext` is probably easiest for your Root/Default formula context.
 Then `addContextProvider` for the various stuff you include
 * The formula engine can parse hierarchies like `Contact.Account.Name`, but each formula context will get a chance to return the field at each point of the hierarchy, so you can override the results

-* You can use different formula engines for compliation in `FormulaEngine.getFactory().create(...)` and then reuse that with different runtime contexts when you call `getFormula().evaluate(...)`.
+* You can use different formula engines for compilation in `FormulaEngine.getFactory().create(...)` and then reuse that with different runtime contexts when you call `getFormula().evaluate(...)`.
 This lets you reuse the FormulaInfo multiple times, as formula parsing is somewhat expensive.
 If you want to handle the type conversions yourself, call `evaluateRaw`, not `evaluate` on the formulas.

-* If you're using javascript, you need to have a few functions installed in the contexnt of the org, usually as `$F`.
+* If you're using javascript, you need to have a few functions installed in the context of the org, usually as `$F`.
   See `FormulaJsTestUtils.getFunctionScript()` for the examples.
 You'll also want to load the included `decimal.js` if you want high precision decimals client side, suitable for currencies.

+#### issues

+* MySQL support assumes the database uses case insensitive collation (utf8_bin) to match other DBs.
+If you're DB is case sensitive, there will be discrepancies between the DB and the Java/Javascript evalution.